 - Structured data

 A website needs to be able to address all these things and more.
-A website builder needs SEO baked in to its interface, as easy to implement as design, content, or navigation.
 A website builder without strong SEO is not worth your time or money.

 The top builders for SEO keep up with the trends and make implementation easy.
 Depending on the skill level of their target customers, they also teach.
 If you’re still learning the ins and outs of SEO, worry not – there are builders out there that can support you through this process.

-But for a more comprehensive look at what each builder offers in terms of SEO, take a look at our table below.
+For a more comprehensive look at what each website builder offers in terms of SEO, take a look at our table below.

 |Customizable Meta Titles||Yes||Yes||Yes|